viktorcardona/spring5-mongo-recipe-app/README.md

     Shows the version. for instance: Gradle 4.6
     For compiling the app run:
         gradle
+    For running the app's tests run:
+        gradle test
     Run the following command to show the list of gradle tasks available to execute: gradle tasks
     One of the options given was: